Bernstein-Kouchnirenko-Khovanskii with a symmetry: Connectivity and singularities of symmetric curves: the proofs

 \subsection{Singularities do exist}

-We now come back to the three-dimensional setting. \begin{lemma} The number of intersection points $\sharp A$ in the setting of Theorem \ref{thsingnum} is strictly positive unless $A$ is of type D, E, C1, C2 or I10. \end{lemma} {\it Proof.} We recall that the main ingredient in the quantity $\sharp A$ is $A\mapsto A/m=:B$, the image of $A$ under the projection $M\to M/M^{-I}$.
+\begin{lemma} The number of intersection points $\sharp A$ in the setting of Theorem \ref{thsingnum} is strictly positive unless $A$ is of type D, E, C1, C2 or I10. \end{lemma} {\it Proof.} We recall that the main ingredient in the quantity $\sharp A$ is $A\mapsto A/m=:B$, the image of $A$ under the projection $M\to M/M^{-I}$.
 The image of a blinder edge $E\subset A$ under this projection will be called a blinder edge of $\conv (B)$.

-In order to prove that $\sharp A$ is positive, we shall construct non-overlapping pieces of $\conv (B)$, whose area estimates from above the subtrahend in \eqref{eq:sharpA}.
+In order to prove that $\sharp A$ is positive, we shall construct non-overlapping pieces of $\conv (B)$, whose area estimates from above the subtrahend in $(*)$.

 In order to construct such pieces, denote by $B_1,\ldots,B_q$ the connected components of the union of the blinder edges of $\conv(B)$, and consider three cases: $q>2$, $q=2$ and $q=1$ (note that for $q=0$ the sought number $\sharp A$ is positive by definition under our assumptions on $A$).